Costco vegetable tray: Low cost way to stock a fridge with fresh veggies.

 Mark and I have shopping at Costco down to a science.
 I’ve written before about how we feed our family very cheaply using the deli roast chickens.
-It also pays to buy the large vegetable trays with dip to stock a fridge with fresh veggies.
+It also pays to buy the large vegetable trays with dip for a low cost way to stock a fridge with fresh veggies.

 We used to buy each vegetable individually right off the produce shelf.
 However, with me being the indifferent cook and housekeeper I am, I was always seeking new ways to save time and labor.